Nagamani1312/HOSPITALMANAGEMENT/README.md

 1. Book his/her appointment:

       Here, the patients can able to book their appointments to see a doctor.
-The appointment form(Fig 1.6) requires patients to select the doctor that they want to see, Date and Time that they want to meet with the doctor.
+The appointment form requires patients to select the doctor that they want to see, Date and Time that they want to meet with the doctor.
 The consultancy fee will be shown accordingly to the patient as it was already determined by the doctor.
 ![bookappointment](https://github.com/user-attachments/assets/be9277f5-78b6-4d7f-9fc3-25892e64b3fb)